neelbandiwadekar08-hub/Work-Tracker/README.md

 I used a five-part formula to describe exactly what I wanted:

 ```
-Role         → Tell the AI what kind of expert it should act as
-Task         → Give it one clear job to do
-Context      → Explain why you need it and who it is for
-Data         → Share the specific details it needs to know
-Restrictions → Tell it what to avoid or keep simple
+Role

+This is where you tell the AI what kind of expert it should think like before it starts working.
+Think of it as assigning the AI a hat or a lens so it sees your problem from exactly the right perspective, and the quality of the output immediately improves because of it.
+Task

+This is the one specific job you want the AI to do.
+Keeping it to a single task means the AI stays focused and does not mix up multiple things at once.
+Context

+This is the why behind your request, who it is for, what situation it solves, and why it matters.
+Without context, the AI builds something technically correct but completely disconnected from your real world need.
+Data

+This is where you hand the AI the specific facts, numbers, or details it needs to build something accurate.
+The more precise your data, the more realistic and usable the output becomes.
+Restrictions

+This is where you tell the AI what to avoid, what to keep simple, and what boundaries it must not cross.
+For this project, restrictions included using the European number format, keeping all calculations in hours and hours format, and making sure no output crossed into unnecessary complexity.
 ```

 This approach gets you a working result on the first try — instead of going back and forth fixing vague output.